MCLD/greatreadingadventure/release-engineering/3.1.0/Upgrade 3 to 3.1.md

 6. Back up your current database and ensure the backup file is placed somewhere safe.
 Again, this process will vary depending upon your configuration and whether or not you are using [SQL Server Management Studio to perform the backup](https://msdn.microsoft.com/en-us/library/ms187510.aspx#Anchor_1).

     *__NOTE: from this step on, program patrons and Control Room users may see an interruption in service as we progress through the upgrade - consider making this change at a time when few users are accessing the site.__*

 7. Copy the files from the `GRA Upgrade` folder into the folder of your current GRA installation.
 This will overwrite most of the files and folders.

-  **NOTE:** If you have customized your favicon/site shortcut icons note that they'll be overwritten with the Great Reading Adventure logo icons.

 8. Modify the existing `Web.config` file - change the line that says: